Charles Holland Duell: “Everything that can be invented has been invented”

 Dennis Crouch saw a correlation between the expression and a joke from an 1899 edition of Punch magazine.

 In that edition, the comedy magazine offered a look at the "coming century."
-In colloquy, a genius asked "isn't there a clerk who can examine patents?"
-A boy replied "Quite unnecessary, Sir.
+In colloquy, a genius asked, "Isn't there a clerk who can examine patents?"
+A boy replied, "Quite unnecessary, Sir.
 Everything that can be invented has been invented."

-Another possible origin of this famous statement may actually be found in a report to Congress in 1843 by an earlier Patent Office Commissioner, Henry Ellsworth.
-In it Ellsworth states, "The advancement of the arts, from year to year, taxes our credulity and seems to presage the arrival of that period when human improvement must end."
+Another possible origin of this famous statement may be found in a report to Congress in 1843 by an earlier Patent Office Commissioner, Henry Ellsworth.
+In it, Ellsworth states, "The advancement of the arts, from year to year, taxes our credulity and seems to presage the arrival of that period when human improvement must end."
 This quote was apparently then mispresented and attributed to Duell, who held the same office in 1899.